finos/SymphonyElectron/README.md

 - to build win squirrel installer exe (32 bit): npm run dist-win-x86
 - to build win msi, use 'advanced installer' .aip file in installer/ dir

+## msi command line options:
+- to install for all users (admin required): msiexec.exe /i Symphony-x64.msi ALLUSERS=1
+- to install per user: msiexec.exe /i Symphony-x64.msi ALLUSERS=""
+- to change default pod url: msiexe.exe /i Symphony-x64.msi POD_URL=my.symphony.com

+## Start URL
-to change the url start location, edit package.json and change 'homepage' variable.
+- To change the start url (i.e., pod url), edit config/Symphony.config and change 'url' variable. if no protocol provided, then https will be added.
+- The installer will include file config/Symphony.config next to executable.
+Changes in this file will effect all users.

+## Misc notes
-if desiring to run against server without proper cert use cmd line option: --ignore-certificate-errors
+If desiring to run against server without proper cert use cmd line option: --ignore-certificate-errors

-if you want to build windows version on mac then need to install few items, see: https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build